Decomposition of State Spaces into Subobjects in Quantum Field Theory: Introduction

 Then, section 5 studies the consequences of this decomposition.
 Dependency of parameters in the field translates into joint variations of these two variables.
 We show that these variables can be considered as independent if the field satisfies some first-order equations.
 These equations involve the field over the entire parameter space.
 Averaging over this space yields equations for one value of the parameters, similar to some local equations.

 Section 6 focuses on the constraints of the parameter space and the geometry of this space.
-The mutual dependency between parameters and field translates into a description similar to some set of metric spaces depending functionally on the field and the projected background, which implies that the field dependence of metric depends on some inert quantity.
+The mutual dependency between parameters and field translates into a description similar to some set of metric spaces depending functionally on the field and the projected background, which implies that the field dependence of metric depends also on some inert quantity.
+These inert quantities are a parameters space that keep track of the NPS degres of freedom of the hidden projcted states..

 In section 7, we develop an equivalent approach.
 Rather than considering solutions to saddle point equations for one of the subobjects, we rather project the space of states onto the minimal eigenstates of an operator acting on this subobject.
-Due to the constraint between the two subobjects, the eigenvalues and the projected state space depend on the states for the remaining object.
+Due to the constraint between the two subobjects, the eigenvalues and the projected state space depend on the states for the remaining subobject.
 This approach allows defining subspaces of effective states, depending on the eigenvalues of the operator.
 For each eigenvalue, we consider the subspace and parameter values corresponding to this eigenvalue.
 In section 8, we define the transitions between such subspaces, or slices.
 Integrating over infinitesimal variation of slices, corresponding to a variation in eigenvalues, yields a path integral formulation for transitions between subspaces of states.
 These transitions are also defined for operators.

 Section 9 builds on this approach to define average transition between slices in the state space.
 We show that for a given slice, the average amplitudes of transitions towards other slices arise with an increase in eigenvalues.